sangcu/em-markdown-editor/README.md

 * Lightweight
-* Use as an ember-cli component
+* Use as an ember-cli add-on
 * Drop to upload images
 * Code hightlighting
 * Preview modes